ubuntu-Deutschland-eV/verein.ubuntu-de.org/README.md

-# How to install pelican
+# Local Development

 Clone the git-Repository via

-    $ git clone --recursive git@github.com:ubuntu-Deutschland-eV/verein.ubuntu-de.org.git
+    $ git clone git@github.com:ubuntu-Deutschland-eV/verein.ubuntu-de.org.git

-`--recursive` is needed for pelican-plugins and the theme which both use submodules.
-Otherwise you would initiate every submodule manually.

-Build and activate an virtualenv

-    …/verein.ubuntu-de.org $ virtualenv3 virtualenv
-    $ source virtualenv/bin/activate

-Install all the dependencies via

-    $ pip install -r requirements.txt

-Build the HTML (to the folder `output`) from the Markdown-files lying in `content`
+To install all dependencies, run

-    $ make publish
+    $ make install

-Everything in `output` can be put to the webserver.
+All articles, written in Markdown, lie in `content`.
+News can be placed directly in there, more articles are in the `pages` subfolder.

-If you just want to test locally, you can run (after activating the virtualenv)
+To test locally, you can run

     $ make devserver

-Thus, relative paths will be used.
 You can visit the site in your browser at `http://127.0.0.1:8000`.
 If you change something of the content or the theme, the site should be rebuild in the background automatically.
 Otherwise you can run the above command a second time to restart the development server.
 To stop the development server run

     $ make stopserver

+# Deployment

+Build the HTML from the Markdown-files lying in `content`

+    $ make publish

+Everything in `output` can be put to the webserver.

 # Theme

+**You only have to build the CSS if you made any changes.**

 We use the „Ubuntu vanilla theme for Vanilla framework“ by Canonical Ltd.
 See https://github.com/ubuntudesign/ubuntu-vanilla-theme
 It's licensed under LGPLv3.

-**You only have to build the CSS if you made any changes.**
 Furthermore, commit the changes directly into https://github.com/ubuntu-Deutschland-eV/ubuntu-vanilla-theme and update just the submodle-reference in this repository.